25 Little Sex Mistakes You Don’t Realize You’re Making

 The “no orgasm = failure” mindset

-Sometimes orgasm shouldn’t be the end goal, says Melody Li, a licensed marriage and family therapist associate and relationship specialist.
+Sometimes orgasm shouldn’t be the end goal, says Melody Li, a licensed marriage and family therapist associate, and relationship specialist.
 “Sexual pleasure is experienced through the process of teasing, creating desire, experimenting with different types of touch, playing, and fantasizing, and so much more,” she explains.
 “Focusing solely on reaching orgasm can even lead to ‘performance anxiety’ and emotional disconnection.
 Instead, let go of making orgasm the goal and stay present with pleasurable sensations and your partner’s responses.”
+(That’s just one reason to stop worrying about how long sex should last.)

 Putting your orgasm solely in your partner’s hands